videodoctor/4reels/README.md

 Some very crude C code used to enhance the Kodak Reels firmware.
 The code is so primative, as I've not called any C lib functions, and avoiding to much use of the stack.
 The compiled output is directly (manually) spliced in the stubbed areas on the scanner's firmware.

+Code within hist and manwb is MIT Licensed.